Blosc/python-blosc/ANNOUNCE.rst

 machines, persistence or just as a compressed cache.

 There is also a handy tool built on top of python-blosc called Bloscpack (https://github.com/Blosc/bloscpack).
-It features a commmand line interface that allows you to compress large binary datafiles on-disk.
+It features a command line interface that allows you to compress large binary datafiles on-disk.
 It also comes with a Python API that has built-in support for serializing and deserializing Numpy arrays both on-disk and in-memory at